 Please contact firstname.lastname@example.org for more information.

-1. All non-English language films must have English subtitles for final viewing and English transcripts for the programmers.
+1. All non-English language films must have English subtitles for final viewing, Indigenous languages may remain unsubtitled if the overarching message of the film is still clear.

 2. Preview screeners and exhibition masters must have no commercial blacks or broadcaster promos.